Types of Mucus Thinners Used to Treat Cystic Fibrosis

 - Runny nose

-If your insurance plan will not cover the cost of hypertonic saline or dornase alfa, contact the CF Foundation’s Compass service for help at:
+If your insurance plan will not cover the cost of hypertonic saline, dornase alfa, or mannitol, contact the CF Foundation’s Compass service for help at:

 Phone: 1-844-COMPASS (1-844-266-7277)